 We decompose biofuels feedstock supply risks into agriculture supply shocks (due to random events) and competing demand shocks (a function of demand for food crops which is partially unpredictable) and show that the historical yields of major crops used in the biofuels industry show a significant level of volatility.
 We relate the resilience of the biofuels supply chain to scale and technological specifications and then discuss the merits and limitations of various strategies for reducing the supply risks of biofuels.
 Our framework is applied to the case of biofuels; however, it provides general insights and analytical frameworks to analyze the performance and scalability potential of other emerging technologies.

-- Ghoddusi, H., Cross-Call, D., Trancik, J.E., The Supply Risks and Resilience of Biofuels, Third International Engineering Systems Symposium CESUN 2012.
+- Ghoddusi, H., Cross-Call, D., Trancik, J.E., The Supply Risks and Resilience of Biofuels, Proceedings of the Third International Engineering Systems Symposium, CESUN, 2012.

-- Ghoddusi, H., Trancik, J.E., Biofuels Supply Risks and Price Volatility Concerns, in review.
+- Ghoddusi, H., Roy, M., Trancik, J.E., Biofuels Supply Risks and Price Volatility, in review.
+SSRN.